 Red Bull: Christian Horner

 A former racer himself, Christian Horner has been synonymous with Red Bull.
-Horner, who has been Red Bull’s team boss since the team’s inception in 2005, is the longest-serving Team Principal on the grid along with Franz Tost.
+He has been the Red Bull team boss since their inception in 2005 and is the longest-serving Team Principal on the grid along with Franz Tost.

 Prior to joining Red Bull, Horner was the team boss of International Formula 3000 team Arden International Motorsport.